McAshesha/AdminTool/README.md

 ## License

-AdminTool is distributed under the MIT License.
+admin-tool is distributed under the MIT License.
 See [LICENSE](LICENSE) for more information.

 Feel free to contribute or report issues by creating pull requests or submitting bug reports.
-Enjoy using AdminTool for streamlined administration in "Mafia Online"!
+Enjoy using admin-tool for streamlined administration in "Mafia Online"!